theophane-droid/drawing_langage/README.md

 # 3 Use the drawing language

-There different example of working programs in the folder example.
+There is different example of working programs in the folder example.
 There is no loop instructions, you can use if boxes for that.